Our predators who were former pets

 - Elvis’s former owners abandoned him in our driveway in a dog crate.
 Our staff found the strange delivery, and he was in bad shape.
 Elvis was muscle-wasted and had scuffs all over his face.
 He also had scarring on his neck where a collar may have gotten too tight.
 Elvis at first paced in small circles, indicating he’d been confined for a long time.

-- Emerson, who was used as a pet for the first bit of his life, was rescued from a facility in Missouri that shut down when a volunteer was attacked by a tiger named Hercules.
-When the facility closed, it left 22 tigers needing a home.
+- Emerson, who was a former pet, was rescued from a facility in Missouri that shut down after a volunteer was attacked by another tiger.
+When the facility closed, it left 22 tigers needing homes.
 The site was also accused of breeding and selling for profit.

 - Toby started his life on a fur farm.
 A couple came in to pick a bobcat for their coat and fell in love with Toby.
-They took him home as their pet and had him until neighbors began complaining.
+They took him home and had him until neighbors began complaining.

-- Zoey was found in a dog crate when her former owners were served an arrest warrant.
+- Zoey was found in a dog crate when authorities served her former owners arrest warrants.
 She was taken to a local vet clinic, where the staff fed her spinach and canned corn.
-Zoey, like all wild cats, is an obligate carnivore, meaning she’s required to eat meat.
-She was happy to see a chicken drumstick when we came in to rescue her!
+Zoey, like all wild cats, is an obligate carnivore, which means she’s required to eat meat.
+She was happy to see a raw chicken drumstick when we rescued her!

 - Talon started his life in the hands of a private owner.
 He was a pet until his owner moved to an area that did not allow exotic species.

 - Daxon lived as a pet the first three years of his life.
 Then, his former owners realized he truly would not have the best life in their care.
-Daxon was living in an apartment when we stepped in to rescue him.
+Daxon was living in an apartment when we rescued him.

-- Fenimore, who was used as a pet for the first bit of his life, was rescued from a facility in Missouri that shut down when a volunteer was attacked by a tiger named Hercules.
-When the facility closed, it left 22 tigers needing a home.
+- Fenimore, who started his life as a pet, was rescued from a facility in Missouri that shut down when a volunteer was attacked by another tiger.
+When the facility closed, it left 22 tigers in search of a home.
 The site was also accused of breeding and selling for profit.

-- As a pet, Hobie’s former owners kept him in an 8x8 dog crate.
+- Hobie’s former owners kept him in a small dog crate.
 They found that once Hobie started to mature, he became very aggressive toward one of them.
 Hobie also had a bad habit of ingesting household objects, such as socks, that had to be surgically removed.
 His family decided they could no longer care for him.